splunk/public-o11y-docs/rum/error-aggregates.rst

 .. _error-aggregates:

 ******************************************************************************************
-Error monitoring and crash aggregation in Tag spotlight
+Error monitoring and crash aggregation in Tag Spotlight
 ******************************************************************************************